 emulation monitor program A program that is executed by the emulation processor which allows the emulation controller to access target system resources.
-For example, when you display target system memory locations, the monitor program executes microprocessor instructions that read the target memory locations and send their contents to the emulation controller.

 emulator An instrument that performs just like the microprocessor it replaces, but at the same time, it gives you information about the operation of the processor.
 An emulator gives you control over target system execution and allows you to view or modify the contents of processor registers, target system memory, and I/O resources.